bentomhall/nih-system/homebrewery/world/player-options.md

 **Battering** Once per turn when you hit with a weapon attack dealing bludgeoning damage, you can force the target to make a Strength saving throw as part of that action.
 On a failed save, the target is knocked prone.
 **Cleaving** Once per turn when you hit with a melee weapon attack dealing slashing damage, you can carry some of the damage to another target.
 When you do so, choose another target within your reach.
 Compare your attack roll to their AC as if you had attacked them.
 If you would have hit, they take damage equal to your weapon ability modifier, or twice as much if the initial attack was a critical hit.
 **Light** When you make the additional attack with a light weapon, you add your ability modifier to the damage dealt.
 In addition, you make this additional attack as part of the original Attack action instead of as a bonus action.
 **Loading** You ignore the normal effect of this property.
-Instead, once per turn when you hit with an attack from a loading weapon, you can choose to have the ammo pass through at a creature behind the original target.
-The closest creature on a 5' wide line connecting you to the original target and extending 30' behind him acts as the new target.
+Instead, once per turn when you hit with an attack from a loading weapon, you can choose to have the ammo pass through the target at a creature behind the original target.
+The closest creature on a 5 foot wide line connecting you to the original target and extending 30 feet  behind him acts as the new target.
 Make an attack at disadvantage against that creature.
 If it hits, it takes damage as normal from the attack.
 **Parrying** While wielding a dagger, shortsword, longsword, greatsword, or halberd, you can use your reaction to react to incoming attacks.
 As a reaction when you are targeted by an attack, you can add your proficiency bonus to your AC against that attack.
 You can use this ability after you see the die result but before any damage or other effects are applied.
 **Precise** Attacks made with daggers, pikes, rapiers, shortswords, and longbows score critical hits on a die result of 19 or 20 instead of only 20.
 **Reach** You can make opportunity attacks with reach weapons when a creature enters your range as well as leaves it.